Why Most Tradesmen Undercharge for Jobs

 • Quoting time

-• Sick days / holidays
+• Sick days and holidays

 • Tax